 - This is written for a 9-inch pie pan.

-- I don’t thaw frozen berries before using but remember to add the extra flour and to bake longer.
+- I don’t thaw frozen berries before using them but remember to add the extra flour and bake longer.

-- Do not skip protecting to edge of the pie with foil, or you will have poor results.
+- Make sure to protect the edge of the pie with foil, or you will have burnt edges.

-- Do the full 2-hour cooling before cutting.
+- Do a total of 2 hours plus of cooling before cutting.
 Restrain yourself.

-- Trouble shooting soggy crust and runny pie are covered in the post.
+- Troubleshooting soggy crust and runny pie is covered in the post.

 To adjust the recipe size: